MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/exchange-online-service-description/permissions.md

 localization_priority: Normal
 ms.custom: Adm_ServiceDesc
 ms.assetid: 7803d7c0-93e6-43a2-b2a4-3a39abe25500
-description: In Microsoft Exchange Online wird ein Modell der rollenbasierten Zugriffssteuerung (Role Based Access Control, RBAC) verwendet, damit Organisationsadministratoren genau steuern können, welche Funktionen Benutzer und IT-Mitarbeiter in dem Dienst nutzen können.
-Wenn beispielsweise ein Compliance Officer für Postfachsuchanfragen zuständig ist, kann der Administrator dieses administrative Feature über RBAC an diesen Mitarbeiter delegieren.
-Exchange Online verwendet das gleiche RBAC-Framework wie Microsoft Exchange Server 2013. ms.openlocfilehash: f4df8e3fdaeaf1ef18a28869465affb5e4f4e060 ms.sourcegitcommit: 7a68dc894dde0d06fab014c56914a78aa8cda847 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 04/21/2020 ms.locfileid: "43639973"
+description: Microsoft Exchange Online uses a Role Based Access Control (RBAC) model to allow organization administrators to finely control what users and IT employees can do in the service.
+For example, if a compliance officer is responsible for mailbox search requests, the administrator can delegate this administrative feature to the officer through RBAC.
+Exchange Online uses the same RBAC framework as Microsoft Exchange Server 2013. ms.openlocfilehash: 0593c98857a7ce0c487c628018097395d7a5fe50 ms.sourcegitcommit: d2cd67e52dd646b68bfbfd8a387e70a6da140a62 ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 07/14/2020 ms.locfileid: "45132689"
 ---
 # <a name="permissions"></a>Berechtigungen

-In Microsoft Exchange Online wird ein Modell der rollenbasierten Zugriffssteuerung (Role Based Access Control, RBAC) verwendet, damit Organisationsadministratoren genau steuern können, welche Funktionen Benutzer und IT-Mitarbeiter in dem Dienst nutzen können.
-Wenn beispielsweise ein Compliance Officer für Postfachsuchanfragen zuständig ist, kann der Administrator dieses administrative Feature über RBAC an diesen Mitarbeiter delegieren.
-Exchange Online verwendet das gleiche RBAC-Framework wie Microsoft Exchange Server 2013.
+Microsoft Exchange Online uses a Role Based Access Control (RBAC) model to allow organization administrators to finely control what users and IT employees can do in the service.
+For example, if a compliance officer is responsible for mailbox search requests, the administrator can delegate this administrative feature to the officer through RBAC.
+Exchange Online uses the same RBAC framework as Microsoft Exchange Server 2013.

-Auf der obersten Ebene setzt sich RBAC aus Verwaltungsrollen, Verwaltungsrollengruppen und Zuweisungsrichtlinien für Verwaltungsrollen zusammen.
-Die folgenden Abschnitte enthalten weitere Informationen zu den einzelnen RBAC-Komponenten.
+At its highest level, RBAC is made up of management roles, management role groups, and management role assignment policies.
+The following sections provide more information about each RBAC component.

 Weitere Informationen zu dem in Exchange Online verwendeten RBAC-Berechtigungsmodell finden Sie unter [Berechtigungen](https://go.microsoft.com/fwlink/p/?LinkId=271935).

 ## <a name="role-based-permissions"></a>Rollenbasierte Berechtigungen

-In Exchange Online basieren die Berechtigungen, die Administratoren und Benutzern erteilt werden können, auf Verwaltungsrollen.
-Eine Rolle definiert die Aufgaben, die ein Administrator oder Benutzer ausführen kann.
-Die Verwaltungsrolle  `Mail Recipients` definiert z.
-B. die Aufgaben, die ein Benutzer für Postfächer, Kontakte und Verteilergruppen ausführen kann.
-Wenn einem Administrator oder Benutzer eine Rolle zugewiesen wird, erhält dieser die von der Rolle bereitgestellten Berechtigungen.
+In Exchange Online, the permissions that you grant to administrators and users are based on management roles.
+A role defines the set of tasks that an administrator or user can perform.
+For example, a management role called  `Mail Recipients` defines the tasks that someone can perform on a set of mailboxes, contacts, and distribution groups.
+When a role is assigned to an administrator or user, that person is granted the permissions provided by the role.

 Es gibt zwei Typen von Rollen, Administratorrollen und Endbenutzerrollen: